Eye Drops for Dry Eyes: Why You Should See Your Eye Doctor

 End the Vicious Eye Drop Cycle

 Even if you have a mild case of dry eye syndrome, now is the perfect time to start treatment, before symptoms worsen.
-If you’ve sought help in the past but were told nothing else could be done to treat your eye condition, speak with Rajeev K. Raghu, OD, FAAO, Diplomate, ABO and Anthony Giallombardo, OD about the latest and most effective dry eye treatments.
+If you’ve sought help in the past but were told nothing else could be done to treat your eye condition, speak with Rajeev K. Raghu, OD, FAAO, Diplomate, ABO regarding the latest and most effective dry eye treatments.